Social Studies for Fourth and Fifth Grade - US History - A Full Year of Classes

 In this ongoing class, learners meet live weekly to explore a new theme in United States (American) History.

-This Social Studies course is based in United States History.
+This Social Studies course is based on United States History.
 The course will follow themes of US History chronologically.
-Each week learners can explore a new theme in United States History and learners can start the course at any time during the academic year without needing any knowledge from prior weeks.
+Each week, learners can explore a new theme in United States History.
+Learners can start the course at any time during the academic year without needing any knowledge from prior weeks.
 Throughout the course, students will learn about the value of public service and the traits of good leaders.
 Students will learn about history and explore themes of geography,...

 I have over twenty years of experience working with and teaching students.
 I have a bachelor's degree in both History and Economics.
 My master's degree is in Higher Education.
 I also have a juris doctorate degree in Law.
 Most importantly, I have a passion for teaching, history in particular!